Crescent City Travel Guide: Things To Do, Places to Stay & Where to Eat in Crescent City, California

 When your eyes are done feasting, feast your face at one of Crescent City’s farmers markets that run June through October.
 Local farmers and artisans come together once a week for a delightful day of food, sundries and crafts.

-After strolling around Crescent City’s local art galleries, treat yourself to some delicious local California cheese at Rumiano’s Cheese Factory.
+After strolling around Crescent City’s local art galleries, treat yourself to some delicious local California cheese at Rumiano Cheese Tasting Room and Factory Store.
 The samples are generous from this organic, family-run cheesery.

 There is no shortage of dining in Crescent City.
 You’ll find a variety of culinary choices from upscale Italian to pub grub and everything in between.
 Make a trip to a brewery as well.
 The pristine waters of the Smith River make for some awesome craft beer.
 SeaQuake Brewing pours award-winning brews plus a rotating kombucha selection.
 For an array of award-winning beers and colorful locals, visit Port O’ Pints Brewing Co..
 It’s a vibrant little corner of Del Norte County that collects commercial fishermen, business owners, artists and musicians.